byu-is-403/syllabus/basics-of-csharp/assignment/console-assignment.md

 # MLS Soccer League

 This program represents one of the conferences of the MLS Soccer League.
-You will need a Team parent class, a child soccer class, and a game class.
+You will need a Team parent class and a child soccer class.
 You will create an ASP.NET Web Application (.NET Framework).
 Choose Empty and MVC.
-You will be required to create models, a controller, and a view.
+You will be required to create models, a controller called IndexController, and a view called Index.

 ## Requirements